jaketavares/HashiCorp_Test/terraform-getting-started.md

 ## Next Steps

-Now that you have learned how to install and initialize Terraform, as well as build and destroy infrastructure, continue to the next tutorial in this track to on [resource dependencies](https://learn.hashicorp.com/terraform/getting-started/dependencies), where you will not only see a configuration with multiple resources for the first time, but also scenarios where resource parameters use information from other resources.
+Now that you have learned how to install and initialize Terraform and build and destroy infrastructure, continue to the next tutorial in this track on [resource dependencies](https://learn.hashicorp.com/terraform/getting-started/dependencies), where you will not only see a configuration with multiple resources for the first time, but also scenarios where resource parameters use information from other resources.

-Here are more resources and information that you may find helpful:
+Here are links to more resources and information that you may find helpful:

 - Read about the format of the configuration files in the [Terraform documentation](https://www.terraform.io/docs/configuration/index.html).
 - Review this [blog post](https://aws.amazon.com/blogs/apn/terraform-beyond-the-basics-with-aws/) to go beyond the basics with Terraform and AWS.
 - Sign up for this [webinar](https://www.hashicorp.com/webinars/improved-workflows-with-terraform/) on improving workflows with Terraform 0.13.